bretso25/-IT2030BretAllison/Week 3 lab/readme.md

 <h2>Week 3 Lab</h2>
-I've hopefully uploaded my lab 3 files correctly to github.
-I was actually a lot further with my project but forgot to save it correctly and lost all my work.  <br>
+I've hopefully uploaded my lab 3 files correctly to GitHub.
+I just zipped it up.
+Is there a better way to upload the needed files?<br>
-I know I am missing some of the validation and some of the computation to get tax amount and total.
+Also, I just wanted to say I appreciated the call about the Lab 3 question and answers.
+With your help, I was able to figure out everything I was missing.